-1. Introduction
+5.1.
+Introduction

-- 1.1 This Chapter lays down the Insurance Rules to be complied with in terms of articles 4, 14, 15, 16, 17, 18A, 18D and 18E of the Act relating to the valuation of assets and liabilities, technical provisions, own funds, Solvency Capital Requirement, Minimum Capital Requirement and investment rules (Solvency II Pillar 1 Requirements).
-An authorised insurance undertaking, an authorised reinsurance undertaking, a captive insurance undertaking and a captive reinsurance undertaking ("an authorised undertaking") is to value its assets and liabilities in accordance with Insurance Rules provided for in this Chapter.
-This Chapter also lays down Insurance Rules for the calculation of the technical provisions, the determination of own funds and the different tiers.
-Finally, this Chapter also deals with the calculation of the Solvency Capital Requirement and the Minimum Capital Requirement and the manner in which an authorised undertaking shall invest its assets. - 1.2 A third country insurance undertaking and a third country reinsurance undertaking authorised under article 7 of the Act shall be required to comply with Insurance Rules laid down in section 9 of this Chapter.
+- 5.1.1 This Chapter lays down the Insurance Rules to be complied with in terms of articles 4, 14, 15, 16, 17, 18A, 18D and 18E of the Act relating to the valuation of assets and liabilities, technical provisions, own funds, Solvency Capital Requirement, Minimum Capital Requirement and investment rules "Solvency II Pillar 1 Requirements".
+An authorised insurance undertaking, an authorised reinsurance undertaking, a captive insurance undertaking and a captive reinsurance undertaking ("an authorised undertaking") is to value its assets and liabilities in accordance with this Chapter.
+This Chapter also lays down Insurance Rules for the calculation of the technical provisions, the determination of own funds and the differentiation between basic own funds and ancillary own funds classifying them in different tiers.
+Finally, this Chapter also deals with the calculation of the Solvency Capital Requirement and the Minimum Capital Requirement and the manner in which an authorised undertaking shall invest its assets. - 5.1.2 A third country insurance undertaking and a third country reinsurance undertaking authorised under article 7 of the Act shall be required to comply with Section 5.10 of this Chapter.

-2. Valuation of assets and liabilities
+5.2.
+Valuation of assets and liabilities

-- 2.1 Pursuant to article 18D of the Act, an authorised undertaking shall, except where otherwise provided for, value: - (a) assets at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction; - (b) liabilities at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction.
+- 5.2.1 Pursuant to article 18D of the Act, an authorised undertaking shall, except where otherwise provided for, value assets and liabilities as follows: - (a) assets at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction; - (b) liabilities at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction. - 5.2.2 When valuing liabilities pursuant to paragraph 5.2.1(b), no adjustment shall be made to take account of the own credit standing of an authorised undertaking.